Call monitoring

 It’s not just for doing quality assurance on inbound calls either—you can also monitor outbound calls made by your sales team, for instance.

 Whether you’re running a small business or an enterprise, if you’re communicating regularly with your customers (or if they’re communicating with you), you need to be able to see if your agents are giving customers what they need.
-Call monitoring is one key way to do this.
+Call center monitoring is one key way to do this.

-Technically, there are a few types of call monitoring.
+There are a few types of call monitoring.
 These include:

 How do you start phone call monitoring?

 Generally, to do call monitoring, you’d need some kind of a monitoring solution that can collect data (like call times, durations, notes from calls) and store these records for review later.
+But successful call center quality monitoring involves more than just collecting data—you also need the right processes in place to use that data effectively.

 6 features to look for in call monitoring software